abochner/abochner.github.io/index.md

 Dr. L Jean Camp is a professor, whom I am honored to work with, in the Luddy School of Informatics, Computing, and Engineering at Indiana Unviersity.
 Their area of research lies generally between privacy, psychology, economics and security.

-You can learn more about Dr. L Jean Camp by visiting their website: http://ljean.com/index.php
+You can learn more about Dr. L Jean Camp by visiting their website: <a href= "http://ljean.com/index.php">

 ## About My Project